VoarL/booksim2-3dtorus/README.md

 =========================================
 To generate elevator locations into a booksim config file:
 - Edit the sample_elevators.csv file, or create your own csv and put elevators in your desired coordinates
-- run "python3 map.py <name of aforementioned CSV file> <name of booksim config file for results to be written to> <X width> <Y width>
+- run `python3 map.py <name of aforementioned CSV file> <name of booksim config file for results to be written to> <X width> <Y width>`

-As a test, you should be able to run python3 map.py sample_elevators.csv <name of arbritrary text file here> 8 8, with the existing values in sample_elevators.csv, and it should print out this visual diagram:
+As a test, you should be able to run `python3 map.py sample_elevators.csv <name of arbritrary text file here> 8 8` from `utils/elevator`, with the existing values in `utils/elevator/sample_elevators.csv`, and it should print out this visual diagram:
 ```
 O
  Abcdeaaa